Danielb711/Xml-Roberta-POS-Tagging/README.md

 pipeline_tag: token-classification
 ---

-# Model Card for Model ID
+# Model Card for PosTag-XmlRoberta-BHD

 L52-PosTag-XmlRoberta is a token classification model, trained in the Spanish language.